Lift & Project Systems Performing on the Partial-Vertex-Cover Polytope: Preliminaries

 Below we focus on uniform instances, in which $w_i=1$, for all $i \in V$.
 We denote the set of feasible solutions of the above LP as $P_t(G)$, or much simpler as $P_t$ when the underlying graph is clear from the context, and we call it the $t$-partial vertex-cover polytope.
 For each edge $e$, the reader should understand $x_e$ as the 0-1 indicator variable that says whether $e$ will be among the (at least) $t$ many that will be covered by some vertex, while for each vertex $i$, the 0-1 variables $x_i$ indicate whether vertex $i$ is chosen in the solution.

-\eqref{equa: LP pvc} is the starting point for the 2-approximation algorithm for \pvc\ in \cite{BB98}, and a $2-\Theta(1/d)$ approximation for unweighted instances, where $d$ the maximum degree of the input graph, in \cite{Sri01,GKS04}.
+\eqref{equa: LP pvc} is the starting point for the 2-approximation algorithm for \pvc\ in \cite{BB98}, and a $2-\Theta(1/d)$ approximation for unweighted instances, where $d$ the maximum degree of the input graph, in \cite{GKS04,Sri01}.
 Strictly speaking, the analysis that guarantees the 2-approximability is not relative to the performance of the LP for all instances, as in fact \eqref{equa: LP pvc} has an unbounded integrality gap. \begin{observation}[Star-graph fools \eqref{equa: LP pvc}~\cite{Mes09}] Consider the unweighted star-graph $\graph$\ with $V={1,\ldots,n,n+1}$, and edges $\{n+1,i\} \in E$, for $i=1,\ldots,n$.
 The optimal solution to \pvc\ is 1, for every $t \in \naturals$.
 In contrast, consider the feasible solution to~\eqref{equa: LP pvc} that sets $x_e=x_{n+1}=t/n$ for all $e \in E$, and the rest of variables equal to 0.
 This gives a solution of cost $t/n$, hence the integrality gap of \eqref{equa: LP pvc} is at least $n/t$. \end{observation} For the algorithmic paradigm of LP-based algorithms (with performance analysis relative to the value of the relaxation), Observation~\ref{obs: star and LP} teaches us that natural LP relaxations may fail dramatically on simple graph instances.
 The reader should contrast this to the tractability of \pvc\ when $t$ is a constant, or when the input graph is a tree~\cite{CS13} (as this is the case in Observation~\ref{obs: star and LP}).
 Interestingly, we prove that this is also the case for a strong SDP relaxation of \pvc\ that has given its best approximation guarantee known.
-For the proof of the proposition below, along with the SDP relaxation of~\cite{HS02}, see Appendix~\ref{sec: Halperin's SDP IG}.

-\begin{proposition} For all $t\leq n/2$, the SDP of \cite{HS02} has integrality gap at least $n/t$ when the input is the star-graph of Observation~\ref{obs: star and LP}. \end{proposition}
+\ignore{ \begin{proposition} For all $t\leq n/2$, the SDP of \cite{HS02} has integrality gap at least $n/t$ when the input is the star-graph of Observation~\ref{obs: star and LP}. \end{proposition} }

+Given a graph $\graph$, and an integer $t$, the SDP relaxation introduced by Helperin and Srinivasan \cite{HS02} for the unweighted \pvc\ problem reads as follows.

+The reader can verify that when restricted on integral solutions $\bv_i \in\reals^{1}$, \eqref{equa: SDP pvc} finds the optimal $t$-partial vertex cover $\{j \in V: ~\bv_i=\bv_0\}$ (note that when the vectors are unit dimensional, then each vector is equal to $\bv_0$ or to $-\bv_0$).
+At the same time, it is an easy exercise that \eqref{equa: SDP pvc} is at least as strong \eqref{equa: LP pvc}, still both relaxations are fooled by the same bad integrality gap instance, as we prove next.